 All staff contracts run for approximately 10 weeks.
 Staff training begins early to mid June, depending on your position, and contracts end on either August 21 or August 28, 2020.
 (Please note that those departing August 21 receive less pay.)

-- Trip Staff and Barn Instructor Arrival: Sunday, June 6
+- Trip Staff and Barn Specialist Arrival: Monday, June 6

 For the sake of our campers and our community, all staff must be present for our entire staff training period.

 If you have an academic conflict with staff training, let’s talk.
 We have a small amount of flexibility for those who have completed staff training in previous years.

 Besides my salary, what are the benefits of working for Four Winds?

 Staff members experience an immense amount of personal growth during their time spent working in the Four Winds community through the power of putting the needs of others before their own.

 Staff members have consistent opportunities to build their confidence, improve their communication skills, gain experience working within diverse teams, improve on giving and receiving feedback, have a break from the demands of technology and much more.
 Keep in mind that this extensive amount of personal growth occurs within a super fun, spontaneous and creative environment that is truly special and unique form the “outside world”.

 Staff also benefit from experiencing the rich and well loved traditions of our 90+ year history and are encouraged and supported outside of Camp as members of the Four Winds family through our extensive alumni network.
 Many staff remain connected to their friends, campers and the extended Four Winds family for many years after their time working on Summer Staff.